 Specialist Registration via CESR

-If you already a non-UK trained consultant radiologist but wish to work in the UK, you can take the process to obtain a Certificate of Eligibility of Specialist Registration (CESR).
+If you are already a non-UK trained consultant radiologist but wish to work in the UK, you can take the process to obtain a Certificate of Eligibility of Specialist Registration (CESR).

 Training application process